MLK Semester of Service Student Awards

 Mark Shelton: Associate Vice Chancellor for Communications, UMMS

-What is expected of students who are awarded a Learn and Serve Student Award?
+What is expected of students who receive an MLK Student Award?

 All students who receive an award are expected to plan and execute a community service project during the Spring semester.
-All materials created in the execution of the project should bear the Learn and Serve logo.
-A brief final report documenting the use of funds, number of participants, outcomes of the project, and lessons to be shared with future awardees will be requested, preferably in the form of a powerpoint presentation that can be uploaded for archiving on the Learn and Serve UMass facebook page.
-They will also be asked to administer a brief online Learn and Serve survey to all students who participate in the service project, and document the numbers and types of participants involved both as volunteers and as recipients of service.
+A brief final report documenting the use of funds, number of participants, outcomes of the project, and lessons to be shared with future awardees will be requested, preferably in the form of a powerpoint presentation that can be uploaded for archiving on the UMass Medical School website.
+They will also be asked to document the numbers and types of participants involved both as volunteers and as recipients of service.

 History of the awards:

 Building on the Promise: Learn and Serve UMass was a two-year grant from the Corporation for National and Community Service (2010-2012).
-The grant funded the first two years of this community service initiative designed to support student-driven service projects in the communities that surround the UMass Worcester campus.
+The grant funded work on all UMass campuses to enhance service-learning opportunities and encourage student engagement in the communities where they live and learn.
+The MLK Award program was developed by the UMass Worcester Learn and Serve team to support student-driven service projects in the communities that surround the UMass Worcester campus.

 The first awards were given in January of 2011 to support:

 - Family Health Night with the Burma Youth Organization

 - Healthy Foods Rotating Potluck Nutrition program with African Community Education Program

 - GEAR-UP reading group with North High School students